You may have claims if Sterling Jewelers (Kay Jewelers or Jared Galeria) enrolled you for a credit card or credit product without consent.

 Velocity Investments is one of the “debt buyers” that purchases delinquent consumer accounts.
-Debt buys like Velocity usually purchase old debt at steep discounts (the Federal Trade Commission (FTC) stated debt buyers paid 4 cents on the dollar for old debt, and the Consumer Financial Protection (CFPB) stated one debt buyer paid 3 cents on the dollar for old debt).
-After it buys debt for deep discounts, Velocity tries to collect the debt for profit.
+Debt buyers like Velocity usually purchase old debt at steep discounts.
+The Federal Trade Commission (FTC) stated debt buyers paid 4 cents on the dollar for old debt and the Consumer Financial Protection (CFPB) stated one debt buyer paid 3 cents on the dollar for old debt.
+After Velocity buys debt at deep discounts, it attempts to collect debt for profit.

-In Pennsylvania, Velocity Investments sues many consumers each year.
-Throughout the whole United States, debt buyers likely file hundreds of thousands of lawsuits each year.
-Debt buyers like Velocity file so many lawsuits for one reason: they want to profit off bad debts.
+In Pennsylvania, Velocity Investments sues hundreds of people each year.
+Throughout the whole United States, debt buyers like Velocity file hundreds of thousands of lawsuits each year.
+Velocity Investments files so many lawsuits for one reason: it wants to profit off bad debts.

-The strategies we use to win Velocity Investments lawsuits differ depending on whether your case is filed in a magistrate court or a common pleas court.
-Our strategy also may change depending on whether you’re dealing with a credit card lawsuit, personal loan lawsuit, or some other type of debt collection lawsuit.
+The specific strategy we use to win Velocity Investments lawsuits differs depending on whether your case is filed in a magistrate or common pleas court.
+Our strategy also may change depending on whether you’re dealing with a credit card lawsuit, personal loan lawsuit, auto loan lawsuit, or some other type of collection lawsuit.

-Some people ignore collection lawsuits because they think they don’t owe the debt or already paid it, or because they think the debt is past the statute of limitations.
+Some people ignore collection lawsuits because they think they don’t owe the debt or already paid it, or because they think the debt is too old.
 Don’t do this.
 Court’s won’t analyze a lawsuit to make sure it’s not defective.
-If you ignore a Velocity Investments lawsuit, they’ll win without even having to show up.
+If you ignore a Velocity lawsuit, they may win without even showing up.
 Then, you’ll owe a debt you shouldn’t owe.